 Also, use a minimum of four scholarly sources from ProQuest and/or Gale in your paper.
 You may also enhance your papers by using other scholarly sources.
 If you wish to add additional sources, please ensure that they are reputable academic sources (see pp.392-394 in your text), not internet based sources such as Wikipedia.
 Do not plagiarize.
 If you plagiarize, you may receive a "0" on your paper.

-You're expected to submit a hardcopy of the research paper, include an outline, and submit hardcopies of the research articles that you cited in your paper.

-You will be evaluated according to the Research Rubric appended.
+You're expected to submit a hardcopy of the research paper, include an outline, You will be evaluated according to the Research Rubric appended.